Data protection in Belgium: overview

 Commission Decision 2002/16/EC of 27 December 2001, OJ 2002, L6/52, replaced by Commission Decision 2010/87/EU of 5 February 2010, OJ 2010, L39/5.

-Therefore, if a data transfer agreement has been concluded on the basis of the European Commission's standard contractual clauses, prior authorisation is not required (see Question 20).
-However, the Privacy Commission can request to receive a copy of this data transfer agreement in the context of the notification procedure (see Question 7).
+Therefore, if a data transfer agreement has been concluded on the basis of the European Commission's standard contractual clauses, prior authorisation is not required but a copy of the clauses must be submitted to the Privacy Commission (see Question 20).

 A data transfer, as a form of data processing, must be based on one of the grounds for making the data processing as such legitimate (see Questions 9, 10 and 11) and be carried out in accordance with the principles of the DPL (see Question 8).
 For instance, the data subject must be informed of the recipients or the categories of recipients of the data (see Question 12).